Malaysia Airlines makes emergency landing in Melbourne

-SYDNEY/KUALA LUMPUR (Reuters) - A Malaysia Airlines flight returned safely to Melbourne airport on Friday, having turned back within minutes of take-off after an engine fire alert went off, airport and airline officials said.
+SYDNEY, June 12 (Reuters) - A Malaysia Airlines flight returned safely to Melbourne on Friday, having turned back within minutes of take-off after an engine fire alert went off, Air Services Australia said.

-The Airbus A330 aircraft MH148 was carrying 300 passengers and heading from Melbourne to Kuala Lumpur.

 “There was an emergency declared, there was an ‘engine fire’ alert in the cabin.
 The plane proceeded to dump the fuel and returned to land and it landed safely at the aviation rescue sites,” a spokeswoman at Airservices Australia told Reuters by phone.